Low-cost Healthy Essentials to Stock Your Kitchen

 Soups and stews increase in popularity during the winter, so it’s always nice to have canned stock and broth in the pantry.
 Just like other canned goods, it’s important to make sure you’re opting for lower-sodium varieties.
 Adding some grains – pasta and barley are great options – vegetables, and meat can easily turn your stock into a satisfying, savory soup.

 Cereal isn’t just for breakfast.
 Cold cereals make great snacks, and many are now available in multi-grain varieties.
-In addition, hot cereal like oatmeal has become a popular base for healthy desserts including apple, pecan and brown butter steal cut oats.
+In addition, hot cereal like oatmeal has become a popular base for healthy desserts like this dark chocolate-covered cherry baked oatmeal.